-For all the extra benefits, Chase Sapphire Preferred® Card cardholders will have to put up with an annual fee -- $0 intro for the first year, then $95.
+For all the extra benefits, Chase Sapphire Preferred® Card cardholders will have to put up with an annual fee -- $95.
 If you spend enough on travel and dining, this fee is easily worth it.
 Additionally, the early spend bonus will have you covered for years.
-You can earn 50,000 bonus points when you spend $4,000 on purchases in the first 3 months from account opening.
-That translates to roughly $625 in travel when you redeem through Chase Ultimate Rewards®.
+You can earn 60,000 bonus points when you spend $4,000 on purchases in the first 3 months from account opening.
+That translates to roughly $750 in travel when you redeem through Chase Ultimate Rewards®.

 AARP® Credit Card vs Chase Freedom®